moyashi170607/suika2-with-snippets/README.md

 * However, the author has a release script and thus releases are fully automated on his MacBook Pro.
   * The release script builds all binaries and uploads them to the Web site and GitHub.
   * It also posts a message to the Discord server.
-  * This is generally done in 10 minutes.
+  * This is generally done in 10 minutes via FTTH, or 20 minutes via LTE/5G.

 ## Trivia